miguelcarax/environment-air-quality-measurement/README.md

 ### CI/CD

 In order to be able to do a Continuous Integration workflow we'll need a CI/CD tool like Travis or Jenkins.
-We can take 2 approaches, the first one is to add a Jenkinsfile, in the case we use Jenkins, that defines all the Jobs that our application will go through after the interaction with the VCS, in the other case we can configure the Jobs directly from the Jenkins server.
+We can take two approaches, the first one is to add a Jenkinsfile, in the case we use Jenkins, that defines all the Jobs that our application will go through after the interaction with the VCS, in the other case we can configure the Jobs directly from the Jenkins server.
 An example workflow could be:

 1. We push our `feature` branch to the VCS server
 2. Jenkins will run a PyLint job to the Python code, in the case of the API REST application
-3. Jenkins will run different unit test against the code
+3. Jenkins will run different unit tests against the code
 4. If everything goes OK Jenkins merge the `feature` branch with the `develop` branch
 5. Jenkins will run different integration test against the code
 6. If everything goes OK and Continuous Deployment its enabled the code will be deployed to the UAT environment

-We should configure in Jenkins the differents kubeconfigs and needed credentials to deploy in the our different Kubernetes environment based on the branches we push
+We should configure in Jenkins the differents kubeconfigs and needed credentials to deploy in our different Kubernetes environment based on the branches we push